bnolan/bnolan.github.com/_posts/2013-08-12-beervana-recap.md

 # Build something people want

 There were a few big eye-openers for me in building the Beervana app.
 One, you can build really fast when you now exactly what you want it to do.
 Two, It's awesome building something that people use.
-I build way too many apps that no-one wants, and thus, no-one every uses.
+I build way too many apps that no-one wants, and thus, no-one ever uses.
 Three, working with collaborators is awesome.
 Four, Heroku proves yet again that it's the best way to deploy quick little apps.